fatlard1993/vanilla-bean-components/Component/README.md

 # Component

-A Component class is an Elem with even more tools and capabilities.
+The Component class is an Elem with more capabilities.
 This class is intended to create high-level custom components and more complex sub-components than what an Elem supports.
 The main differences here are focused around observable options, rendering, event listening & emitting, and runtime styling.

 ## Usage